Idaho

 A. Set-aside of probationary sentences and deferred dispositions

-Idaho Code Ann. § 19-2604(1) authorizes any Idaho state district court, in any case in which a person is sentenced to community custody or where a sentence is deferred, “to terminate the sentence or set aside the plea of guilty or conviction of the defendant, and finally dismiss the case and discharge the defendant” or amend the judgment of conviction from a felony to a misdemeanor, where probation has been successfully completed.
+Idaho Code Ann. § 19-2604(1) authorizes any Idaho state district court, in any case in which a person is sentenced to community custody or where a sentence is deferred, “to terminate the sentence or set aside the plea of guilty or conviction of the defendant, and finally dismiss the case and discharge the defendant.”
+The court may also amend the judgment of conviction from a felony to a misdemeanor, where probation has been successfully completed.
 The dismissal “shall have the effect of restoring the defendant to his civil rights,” including firearms rights.
 Id.
 “Where a judgment has been vacated under this statute [Section 19-2604], ‘it is a nullity, and the effect is as if it had never been rendered at all,’ and there are no limits or conditions on the rights defendant regains.”
 State v.
 Parkinson, 172 P.3d 1100, 1103 (Idaho 2007) (quoting Manners v.
 Bd. of Veterinary Med., 694 P.2d 1298, 1300 (Idaho 1985) (quoting State v.
 Barwick, 483 P.2d 670, 674 (Idaho 1971))), overruled on other grounds, Verska v.
 St. Alphonsus Reg’l Med.
 Ctr., 265 P.3d 502 (Idaho 2011).
 However, this statute does not authorize sealing.
 See Idaho Code Ann. § 67-3004(10)(excepting deferred dispositions from authority to seal non-conviction records).
 But see authority enacted in 2023 to “shield” certain non-violent misdemeanors and drug felonies from public disclosure, discussed in Section C below.

 The statute does not authorize expungement or sealing of records and references to the charge.
 See Idaho Code Ann. § 19-2604(1); Parkinson, 172 P.3d at 1103 (finding that Section 19-2604 “does not require or authorize the complete expungement of all records and references to the charge”).